omrijsharon/RL_modules/README.md

 6. Get the chosen action in a one hot representation.

 #### To make our lives easier, I coded the Action module:
-- An Action object is getting the linear output of the Policy network by:
+An Action object is like a np.array or a torch.tensor.

+Just convert the output of the Policy network to an Action by:
 ```
 import RL_modules as rl

+y = PolicyNet(state)
+action = rl.Action(y)

+#or

 action = rl.Action(PolicyNet(state))
 ```
-and then automatically does steps 2-6 which are contained in the Action object.
+and Action will do steps 2-6 and will save everthing you need for later training.

+Action automatically checks if the output of the Policy network is **linear or a distribution** and act accordingly.

 ### How to use it in a gym environment?
 ```
 import RL_modules as rl

+action = []
 #get the linear output of the Policy network
-action = rl.Action(PolicyNet(state))
+action += rl.Action(PolicyNet(state))

 #give the environment a sampled action
 next_state, reward, done, info = env.step(action())